Create a Shopware Store: Ultimate Guide From Setup to AI Consultation

 3.2 Using Shopping Experiences Strategically

-Use Shopware's drag & drop editor not just for colorful images, but for guidance:
+Use Shopware's drag-and-drop editor not just for colorful images, but for guidance:

 Phase 4: The Game Changer – Integrating Intelligent Consultation

-Here we leave the terrain of standard tutorials.
-Most stores don't fail due to technology – they fail because they don't sell, they only display.
+Here we leave the territory of standard tutorials.
+Most stores don't fail at technology—they fail because they don't sell, they only display.

 4.1 Why Filters Are Dead and Consultation Is the Future